MantaRaRa/Automated-License-Plate-Readers-ALPRs-/README.md

 ###### Feature 2: (Manipulate and clean your data)

->OpenCV2 to PreProccess the Image, applying filters
+>OpenCV2 to PreProccess the Image, appling filters

 ###### Feature 3: (Analyze your data)